fernandoabolafio/repogrep/readme.md

-# Bloat
+# RepoGrep

-Bloat is a fully local CLI for indexing source repositories and searching them with both full-text (BM25 via SQLite FTS5) and semantic (vector similarity via LanceDB) ranking.
+RepoGrep is a fully local CLI for indexing source repositories and searching them with both full-text (BM25 via SQLite FTS5) and semantic (vector similarity via LanceDB) ranking.
 Everything runs on your machine—no cloud services required.

 ## Features